 They play an important role in keeping children safe as they make their way to school.

 Crossing supervisors help children cross busy roads at designated crossings between 8am to 9am and 3pm to 4pm on school days.
-If you are interested in becoming a school crossing supervisor, please call our recruiter on 03 8561 8833 or apply online.
+If you are interested in becoming a school crossing supervisor, visit our Careers page to learn more.

-If you have any questions about our school crossings, please email us at council@firstname.lastname@example.org or call 03 9058 6600.
+If you have any questions about our school crossings, please email us at council@email@example.com or call 03 9058 6600.